Alexey-Shuster/Projects_Praktikum/cppbackend-game-server/src/common/README.md

 ---

-*This common module is part of a larger Game Server project – a multiplayer online game where players control dogs, collect loot, and compete on procedurally generated maps.*
+*This module is part of a larger Game Server project – a multiplayer online game where players control dogs, collect loot, and compete on procedurally generated maps.*
 ```